-Once the parties have reached an agreement on all issues, the family lawyers will prepare a separation agreement, which will set out the agreement on all issues.
-The separation agreement is a legally binding contract that is enforceable by a judge.
-The separation agreement can include terms on parenting, child support, spousal support and the division of family assets and debts.
+Once the parties have reached an agreement on all issues, the collaborative lawyers will prepare a separation agreement, which will set out the agreement on all issues.
+The separation agreement is a legally binding contract that is enforceable by a judge, and can include terms on parenting, child support, spousal support, and the division of family property.

 There is a common misconception that the collaborative divorce process requires a divorcing couple to be friendly and in agreement on most of the issues in question.
 The reality is that the collaborative process is an excellent option for resolving family law issues, even in cases where there is considerable disagreement and conflict.